mdumke/tealeaf_exercises/blog/lesson 2.4.md

 As page reloads become more expensive, exchanging only smaller parts of a website becomes more important - for the user-experience as well as for our environment.
 Turning link and form actions into ajax requests used to be done by unobtrusive javascript that added event-handlers to html-elements.
 But the new way is to use so-called 'server generated javascript'.
 In order to ajaxify a link, it is now sufficient to add `remote: true` to the Rails link_to helper (or the form helper respectively), which will then add `data-remote=true` as an attribute to the link or form tag, and a piece of javascript provided by rails will finally turn the corresponding requests into Ajax requests.

-On the server side, the request will we processed `as JS` and a Rails controller can distinguish them from other types accordingly using the respond_to helper as in
+On the server side, the request will be processed `as JS` and a Rails controller can distinguish it from other types accordingly using the respond_to helper as in

     respond_to do |format|
-      format.html # default: try to render an .html(.erb) template
+      format.html # default: try to render a .html(.erb) template
       format.js   # default: try to render a .js(.erb) template
     end

-The .html and .js methods take an optional block where the rendering can be specified, but in its absence Rails will try to render templates according to the standard naming conventions.
-Javascript templates will also be preprocessed by the erb (or haml) preprocessors if the filenames and in .erb (or .haml).
-This is particularly helpful as the templates can now have access to instance variables or local variables passed in from the controller.
+The .html and .js methods take an optional block where rendering can be specified, but in its absence Rails will try to render templates according to the standard naming conventions.
+Javascript templates will also be preprocessed by the erb (or haml) preprocessors if the filenames end in .erb (or .haml).
+This is particularly helpful as the templates now have access to instance variables or local variables passed in from the controller.

 Back in the presentation layer when the ajax-response has retured it is of course necessary to replace elements on the page with new content.
-Therefore it is helpful when those elements are easily identifiable.
-A common scenario is the rendering of a collectiion of elements where every item gets a special name dependent on the resource, for example like this: `id="post_<%= @post.id %>"`.
+Therefore it is helpful if those elements are easily identifiable.
+A common scenario is the rendering of a collection of elements where every item gets a special name dependent on the resource, for example like this: `id="post_<%= @post.id %>"`.

 ## Slugging

 Slugs are unique identifiers for resources.
 They make for nicer urls, can help an app get SEO credits and provide some additional security by hiding primary ids from the outside world.
 At the model layer, a slug is simply another attribute stored in the database with the rest of the object's information.
 The tricky part is when and how to generate them.

 As slugs are typically derived from other attributes like names or titles, an object has to have a valid name or title before the slug can be generated.
 Therefore, a good place to put slug-creation is in the `after_validation`-callback, but the optimal place depends on business requirements, of course.
-For example, when it is essential that slugs never change because they should be used for bookmarking, slug-creation should happen only once right before or after creation.
+For example, when it is essential that slugs never change because they should be used for bookmarking, slug-creation should happen only once right before or after the resource's creation.

 Slugs are typically unique identifiers, so in cases where they depend on attributes that might not be unique, their uniqueness has to be enforced, e.g. by appending a counter.
 Another caveat is that an application has to ensure that every object actually has a slug, otherwise it could not be retrieved and url generation would fail.
-While the introduction of basic slugs is not too complecated, using a gem like 'FriendlyId' might help with a number of edge-cases.
+While the introduction of basic slugs is not too complecated, using a gem like *FriendlyId* might help with a number of edge-cases.

-Once slugs are setup at the model layer, it is not hard to actually use them.
-The named route helpers are passed objects from which they create urls, and they implicitely call `to_param` on those object.
+Once slugs are set up at the model layer, it is not hard to actually use them.
+The named route helpers have passed in objects from which they create urls, and they implicitely call `to_param` on those objects.
 Overwriting `to_param` on the model to return not the id but the slug switches all urls to using slugs.
 The controllers will now, of course, have to retrieve models by slug instead of by id, which is trivial apart from the irritating issue that the slug will still be called `:id` in the params-hash when resourceful routing is used.
 Slugs can also be used when generating unique html-tags to use e.g. in the context of ajax-requests, so the post-element from above might now look like this: `id="post_<%= @post.slug %>"`.

 ## Simple Roles

 Managing roles and permissions can become very complicated, but especially clients seem to like the idea of having really fine-grained control over who can do what and when.
 Building a fully-fledged permissions system requires setting up users that have many roles where each role has many permissions and then for each action joining users on roles on permissions and finding out whether access should be granted.
 This quickly becomes slow and tedious and complicated.

-A simpler approach to roles, and one that is typically sufficient for small and medium sized applications is to have just one user model and add a role column to it specifying the user's role.
+A simpler approach to roles, and one that is typically sufficient for small and medium sized applications, is to have just one user model and add a role column to it specifying the user's role.
 Then on the model there can just be a number of instance methods like:

     def admin?
       role.to_sym == :admin